HOW DO WE WORK? – INTERVIEW WITH UNREAD TODAY

 Elena: I like to study in my spare time.
 I just recently graduated from an executive MBA.
 I’m interested in opening a YouTube channel, so I am also learning how to use Adobe Premiere.
 I would like to create videos to show tips and information about entrepreneurship and start-up topics.
 I also love to do yoga.
 What we like to do together every day is to watch movies and go to the park for a walk with our dog.

 Israel: Traveling inspires us.
 Discovering new places, being acquainted with new people, and seeing how they live really enriches our views and lives.
 That’s why we love using the fabrics from around the world.
 We like people to also get inspired by the places where our textiles are from.

 Elena: Being able to be your own boss, putting your own goals and being able to work in a creative context.
-Some of my former colleagues are proud by my decision to start my own start-up business.
+Some of my former colleagues are proud of my decision to start my own start-up business.
 Even though corporations pay well, working for too long in them can put you in a very comfortable zone and it’s difficult to get out of it, and then you never can really experience what you are truly capable of.

 A particular event that changed your life?

 Elena: My mother died of breast cancer when I was 21 years old.
 She was the main pillar of our family.
 I wanted to escape from that situation and I moved to Germany.
 My mother was 42 years old.
 This is why I always have in mind that life is short and that I need to make the best of it.

 Israel: Moving from Mexico to the Netherlands was a turning point in my life.
 Europe has a totally different culture and adapting to it was a really rewarding experience.

 What is the one important piece of advice you would give to people?

 Israel: Go and see.
 Believe in what you do.
 Listen to the opinion of others.
 But take your own decision.
 And don’t allow negative thoughts to pop-up.